Site House

 Bourlatier, witness to the architecture of a territory

-On the eastern foothills of the Massif Central, in an area with a harsh climate, at an altitude of 1.380 meters, this old XNUMXth century farmth century, planted like a fortress in the heart of a windswept plateau, is now an unmissable site located 3 kilometers from Mont Gerbier-de-Jonc.
+On the eastern foothills of the Massif Central, in an area with a harsh climate, at an altitude of 1.380 meters, this old XNUMXth century farmrd century, planted like a fortress in the heart of a windswept plateau, is now an unmissable site located 3 kilometers from Mont Gerbier-de-Jonc.

 You will admire its typical architecture, its 900 m2 phonolite slate roof (local volcanic slabs), its frame in the shape of an upturned vessel, its impressive volumes (50 meters long and 10 meters wide).